garden-io/garden/README.md

 garden deploy --sync
 ```

+## Docs

+For a more thorough introduction to Garden and comprehensive documentation, visit our [docs](https://docs.garden.io).

 ## Plugins

 Garden is _pluggable_: how actions are executed depends on the plugins used.
 Our Kubernetes plugin is currently the most popular, followed by our Terraform and Pulumi plugins.
 For a more thorough introduction to Garden and its plugins, visit our docs: